-Steven M. Riskin is a the director of the grants strategy team and the Funders Initiative.
+Steven M. Riskin is a senior advisor to the grants strategy team and the Institute’s Funders Initiative.
 A Middle East specialist, Riskin came to the Institute in 1994 from the Ford Foundation, where he was responsible for program development and grantmaking in Israel, focusing on human rights, social justice and conflict resolution.
-With the foundation’s Cairo office, he also engaged in program development in the Arab world.
-He has traveled extensively throughout the region.
+With the Foundation’s Regional office in Cairo, he also engaged in program development in the Arab world, traveling extensively throughout the region.